 Alan lived a life of being no-nonsense and common sense.
 An animal lover, he was particularly fond of Labrador retrievers.
 He dearly loved his “girls” Jemima and Coco, chocolate Labs that were part of his family.
 Later in life he developed a special relationship with his Bear.

-Al leaves behind to cherish his memory his wife of 45 years, whom he married on June 25, 1976, Kathleen H. (nee Zak); his sister, Elaine Kerzner; his son, Joshua Lipkin; his daughter, Robin (Bob) Dougherty; his grandchildren, Kaelyn and Marissa Lipkin, Aiden and Samuel Dougherty; nieces, Karen Bornstein, Melissa (Dennis) Daugherty and Jennifer (Scott) Crawford; great-nieces and -nephews, Dennis, Emma, and Madison Daugherty Owen, Paige, and Mason Crawford and Alex Wolk.
+Al leaves behind to cherish his memory his wife of 45 years, whom he married on June 25, 1976, Kathleen H. (nee Zak); his sister, Elaine Kerzner; his son, Joshua Lipkin; his daughter, Robin (Bob) Dougherty; his grandchildren, Kaelyn and Marissa Lipkin, Aiden and Samuel Dougherty; brother-in-law, John 'Bud' Zak; nephew, Nicholas Zak; nieces, Karen Bornstein, Melissa (Dennis) Daugherty, Jennifer (Scott) Crawford and Elyse Berezansky; great-nieces and -nephews, Dennis, Emma, Madison, Owen, Paige, Mason, Kaydence, Mylie, Emily, Hunter, Autumn and Alex Wolk.

 Alan was preceded in death by his parents, mentioned above; his maternal aunt and uncle, William and Gertrude Wolf; his nephew, Lee Bornstein; his in-laws, John and Emma Zak; and his brother-in-law and his sister-in-law, Ronald and Charlotte McCullough.